osmufe/trail-running-climbing/README.md

 # Trail Running Climbing
 Suunto App Trail Running Climbing

 This app is designed to show the meters climbed on each Ascent/Descent.
-It shows the time Speed on the Ascent, the meters Climbed and the number of Attempts/Run plus the Climb Angle Ascent.
+It shows the Cadence on the Ascent, the meters Climbed and the number of Attempts/Run plus the Climb Angle Ascent.
 Saves in the SA the number of times we completed Ascent/Descent in a training.
-Saves in SA Suunto Plus the speed that you spend in Ascent and for each Ascent/Descent plus the Climb Angle Ascent.
+Saves in SA Suunto Plus the Cadence that you spend in Ascent and for each Ascent/Descent plus the Climb Angle Ascent.
 Generates a lap every time you finish the route or Ascent/Descent ***(you can also force that you have finished the Ascent/Descent or route by pressing the lap button).***

 ### Screen Design:
 <img src="Small.png " width="150" height="150"> <img src="Medium.png " width="150" height="150"> <img src="Medium UI2.png " width="150" height="150"> <img src="Medium UI2 Plus.png " width="150" height="150"> <img src="Large.png " width="150" height="150">